Phil Sproson

 Phillip Jess Sproson (born 13 October 1959) is an English former footballer who played as a central defender.
-He played in 500 matches (426 in the league) for Port Vale and scored 41 goals (33 in the league), this places him second in the list of appearances for Port Vale.
-He was the nephew of Port Vale defender Roy Sproson and son of Jess Sproson, who played for Vale between 1940 and 1947.
+He played in 500 matches (426 in the league) for Port Vale and scored 41 goals (33 in the league); this places him second in the list of appearances for Port Vale.
+He is the nephew of Port Vale defender Roy Sproson and son of Jess Sproson, who played for Vale between 1940 and 1947.

 A strong and technically competent central defender, he helped Port Vale to win promotion out of the Fourth Division in 1982–83 and 1985–86, and was twice named on the PFA Team of the Year.
-Forced to retire in February 1989 due to a knee injury, he attempted a comeback with Birmingham City, and later represented Stafford Rangers and Northwich Victoria.
-He remained in the game after his retirement and later became a football agent.
+Forced to retire in February 1989 due to a knee injury, he attempted a comeback with Birmingham City and later represented Stafford Rangers and Northwich Victoria.
+He remained in the game after retirement and became a football agent.

+Early and personal life

+Phillip Jess Sproson was born in Stoke-on-Trent on 13 October 1959.
+He was the nephew of Port Vale club record appearance holder Roy Sproson and son of Jess Sproson, who played for Vale between 1940 and 1947.
+Another uncle, Cliff, played semi-professional football.
+The extended family all lived in the same cul-de-sac at Trent Vale.
+His son, Warren, also played for Port Vale's youth team.